“While oxygen lasts, there are still new things to love, especially if

 Maclean’s son John wrote about this second tragedy in Fire on the Mountain: The True Story of the South Canyon Fire.
 While it’s not the elegiac masterpiece of YM&F, John Maclean’s book is a compelling, page-turning read in the vein of A Perfect Storm.
 The younger Maclean shows how several seemingly minor human errors amassed together, leading the firefighting crew into an inescapable deathtrap.
 The snap of an American flag shifting into northwest wind (as noted by a National Weather Service forecaster) turns out to have ominous portent.

 Like those fires, early reports are that the Yarnell Hill fire took a 180-degree change in direction.
-Indeed the last photo taken by one of the Hotshots does not seem to herald danger, but shows the men atop a ridgeline at a safe distance from the burn.
+Indeed the last photo taken by one of the Hotshots does not herald danger, but shows the men atop a ridgeline at a safe distance from the burn.

 I’m ready for a reread of both books, as I try to come to terms with yet another group of promising, vibrant young people sacrificed in their prime.
 Thoughts and prayers of sympathy for their families and for the community of Prescott.

-Meanwhile, I feel an immense gratitude and respect for those incredibly brave men and women, heroes, out trying to tame so many wildfires during this hot, hot summer.
-I think of Norman Maclean’s words, as I salute them:
+Meanwhile, I feel an immense gratitude and respect for those incredibly brave men and women, heroes, out trying to tame so many wildfires during this drought-ridden summer of record heat.

 “It is very important to a lot of people to make unmistakably clear to themselves and to the universe that they love the universe but are not intimidated by it and will not be shaken by it, no matter what it has in store.”